10 Tips When Caring for a Senior Dog

 If it’s a challenge to brush and clean your dog’s teeth, you can opt for dental toys and dental treats instead.

 6. Watch for Any Behavioral Changes.
 Your dog can’t speak, but looking at his behavioral changes, you can know if he is ailing or not.
 While a senior dog is usually less active, paying attention to uncommon behavior can help detect problems early.
-Some dogs get excessively cranky when they are in pain or avoid interaction.

 Signs such as decreased appetite, increased irritability or agitation, changes in urination, and increased water consumption could also mean that your dog is unwell.

 7. Prevent Obesity.
 Overweight pets are at a higher risk of diseases such as heart disease, diabetes, cancer, and even skin disease.
 You should ask your veterinarian about the nutritional requirements of a senior dog because overweight dogs need a special type of diet that provides the nutrients needed while allowing for weight loss.
-For instance, there are special diets with low calories and high L-carnitine content that can help in slow and steady weight loss.
-For more information, read my article, How to Help Your Dog Lose Weight.

 8. Make Necessary Adjustments for Your Senior Dog.
 Just like puppies need customized boxes to sleep and stay warm, you should also provide special accommodation for your aging dog.
 If your dog is suffering from joint issues or hip dysplasia, install ramps that your dog can use to get to climb the bed or even the car.
-Also, ensure that food and water are kept in places where your pets can easily reach them, especially for those with vision impairments.

 If you live in cold climates, consider providing your dog with heated beds, especially those with achy joints.

 9. Watch for Signs of Arthritis.
 The American Veterinary Medical Association shows that many pets suffer from arthritis.
 Therefore, you should have your dog checked for arthritis more often.
-If you notice signs such as decreased activity, difficulty climbing stairs, difficulty sitting or standing and seemingly stiff joints, you should contact your vet.

 10. Provide Activity with Toys.
 You can use toys to keep your old dog occupied.
 This will not only help keep your pets entertained but also help in weight loss.
 Toys that require chewing or promote activity will also stimulate the aging muscles and keep your dog healthier for longer.